PostHog/posthog.com/contents/tutorials/bounce-rate.md

 ## How do we define bounce rate?

 Your bounce rate is the percentage of sessions that resulted in a bounce.
-A bounce is defined as a session where a visitor:
+We define a bounce as a session where a visitor:

 - spent less than 10 seconds on a page
 - did not [autocapture](/docs/product-analytics/autocapture) any events